-For more information, contact the director, Cancer Research Institute, CRI 209, 480/965-3351.
+For more information, visit the institute in CRI 209, or call 480/965-3351.

 Center for Asian Studies.
-Through its East Asian and Southeast Asian studies programs, the center serves as research coordinator for Asian studies' faculty and graduate students in a variety of disciplines.
+Through its East Asian and Southeast Asian studies programs, the Center for Asian Studies serves as research coordinator for Asian studies' faculty and graduate students in a variety of disciplines.
 The center sponsors colloquia and research conferences.
 It also publishes two scholarly Monograph Series and a newsletter on Southeast Asian studies, Suvannabhumi, which have an international readership.
 Graduate students may apply for research assistantships in the center and its program.

-The center administers student exchange programs with a number of universities in Asia.
+The center works with the office of International Programs to administer student exchange programs with a number of universities in Asia.
 The center also sponsors a graduate student colloquium and film series on Asian topics.
 A reading room is located in the center office suite offering a variety of Asian and English language publications and newspapers from and about Asia.

-For more information, contact the director, Center for Asian Studies, WHALL 105, 480/965-7184.
+For more information, visit the center in WHALL 105, or call 480/965-7184.